xyxj1024/xyxj1024.github.io/_posts/2023-01-01-concurrent-stacks.md

 **Definition 5.** (Wait-freedom) A method of an object implementation is *wait-free* if every call finishes its execution in a finite number of steps; that is, if a thread with a pending invocation to a wait-free method keeps taking steps, it completes in a finite number of steps.
 Wait-freedom is a nonblocking progress condition because a wait-free implementation cannot be blocking: An arbitrary delay by one thread cannot prevent other threads from making progress.
 The wait-free condition rules out any kind of mutual exclusion, and guarantees independent progress, that is, without making assumptions about the operating system scheduler.

 **Definition 6.** (Lock-freedom) A method of an object implementation is *lock-free* if executing the method guarantees that *some* method call finishes in a finite number of steps; that is, if a thread with a pending invocation to a lock-free method keeps taking steps, then within a finite number of its steps, some pending call to a method of that object (not necessarily the lock-free method) completes.

+Note that a *wait-free* data structure is a *lock-free* data structure with the additional property that every thread accessing the data structure can complete its operation within a bounded number of steps, regardless of the behavior of other threads.

+[This post](https://preshing.com/20120612/an-introduction-to-lock-free-programming/) by [Jeff Preshing](https://github.com/preshing) could serve as a good starting point on lock-free or lockless programming.
+There is also a short list of links in [this answer on Stack Overflow](https://stackoverflow.com/questions/14167767/what-is-the-difference-between-using-explicit-fences-and-stdatomic/14185300#14185300).

 Concurrent threads reading and writing shared memory locations, which are called *registers* for historical reasons, is the simplest form of shared-memory computation.
 A *read-write register* is an object that encapsulates a value that can be observed by a `read()` method ("load") and modified by a `write()` method ("store"):